Paranoia Agent: Other characters

+A sadistic lackey of Junji Handa who attempts to collect 2,000,000 yen from Masami to give to Handa as a token of congratulations for his engagement.
+When Masami is unable to provide this amount within the given deadline, Makabe increases the debt to 5,000,000 yen.

 Production

 During the makings of his previous three films (Perfect Blue, Millennium Actress, and Tokyo Godfathers), Paranoia Agent creator Satoshi Kon was left with an abundance of unused ideas for stories and arrangements that he felt were good but did not fit into any of his projects.
 Not wanting to waste the material, he decided to recycle it into a dynamic TV series in which his experimental ideas could be used.

 In the case of a film to be shown at theatres, I'm working for two years and a half, always in the same mood and with the same method.
 I wanted to do something that allows me to be more flexible, to realize instantly what flashes across my mind.
 I was also aiming at a sort of entertaining variation, so I decided to go for a TV series.

 Media

 Anime

 The series aired on Japan's Wowow from February 3 to May 18, 2004.
 Geneon Entertainment licensed the anime in North America and released the series on four DVDs from October 26, 2004, and May 10, 2005.
 A UMD version of Volume 1 was made available on October 10, 2005.
 Madman Entertainment released the series in Australia.

 An English dub began airing in the U.S. on Cartoon Network's Adult Swim on May 29, 2005, followed by an encore airing that began on June 6, 2006.
 In Canada, it began a run on digital channel G4TechTV's Anime Current programming block on July 27, 2007.
 The anime is distributed by MVM Films in the UK.
+The series was shown theatrically in 2008 at Film Society of Lincoln Center as part of retrospective of Kon's films.
 On February 3, 2020, Funimation announced that it had licensed the series for its streaming platform.
 On April 15, 2020, Adult Swim announced that the English dub would be rebroadcast for the first time in over a decade on its Toonami programming block due to COVID-19 pandemic that affected half of the programs new episodes putting it on halt.
 The Blu-ray collection of the series was released in the U.S. on October 13, 2020, in SteelBook packaging as a Best Buy exclusive, and received a general Blu-ray release on December 15, 2020.